chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 * We expected Scara to accompany Durin, so that, too, is unsurprising.
 * Tartaglia is currently absent, but even if he did show up, it still wouldn't be a surprise because we've encountered him several times already in events and Fontaine.
 * Capitano is currently dormant, and it's unlikely that we'll revisit him anytime soon as it's probably too early to do something like that.
 * This leaves us with Signora.
-Three (soon to be four) mentions back-to-back.
+Multiple mentions back-to-back.
 Bloodstained Knight-related achievement that might give us further backstory about her.
 The constant teasing, both in-game and outside the game.
 All of this is just way too suspicious for them to just be a coincidence.

 The whole thing just feels like a teasing and marketing hype cycle to me.
 After all, if you wanted to do a "surprising reunion", you gotta prep the audience by building up hype before you reveal the big surprise.
 This ensures that the audience is well-informed that something major is about to happen, but at the same time, they can't stretch this for too long or else they'll get burnt out from all the blueballing.
 Releasing merch drops, character mentions, and artworks that evoke the feeling of her absence is a perfect way to do this in a controlled manner.

 ## Her resurrection arc might have already been in development
 We've finally received an official confirmation on how long it takes to finish a major game content, such as AQs, in Genshin Fes 2025.
 I've speculated in my [previous post](https://chemistzombie.github.io/2025/08/16/signora-analysis-2.html) that it could take up to 22 months to complete an AQ plot, given how that's how long it took between Signora's first appearance in the game files (CB1.2 in November 2019) and her death in September 2021.
 Turns out, I was virtually right on the money.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">[GenshinFes]<br>Aquaria, the combat designer for Genshin, talks about the time needed to develop one patch version for Genshin Impact<br><br>He also confirmed GENSHIN ANIME is still in the works and it has been going smoothly! <a href="https://t.co/iyE8f0Eecj">pic.twitter.com/iyE8f0Eecj</a></p>&mdash; Rachii荔枝 (@Rachii_Chan) <a href="https://twitter.com/Rachii_Chan/status/2007375300741738692?ref_src=twsrc%5Etfw">January 3, 2026</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+<div style="text-align: center"><blockquote class="twitter-tweet"><p lang="en" dir="ltr">[GenshinFes]<br>Aquaria, the combat designer for Genshin, talks about the time needed to develop one patch version for Genshin Impact<br><br>He also confirmed GENSHIN ANIME is still in the works and it has been going smoothly! <a href="https://t.co/iyE8f0Eecj">pic.twitter.com/iyE8f0Eecj</a></p>&mdash; Rachii荔枝 (@Rachii_Chan) <a href="https://twitter.com/Rachii_Chan/status/2007375300741738692?ref_src=twsrc%5Etfw">January 3, 2026</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script> </div>

 According to this interview, shorter versions take around 6 months, while longer ones can take 17-20 months to finish.
 They move back and forth with the concept design and revision pipeline, which means that things are subject to change.

-There's actual in-game evidence of this too.
-"The Little Witch and the Undying Flame", which is a book about Durin, was first seen in 4.7 beta (during 4.6), That was from April 2024.
+There's actual in-game evidence of this too. "[The Little Witch and the Undying Fire](https://genshin-impact.fandom.com/wiki/The_Little_Witch_and_the_Undying_Fire)", which is a book about Simulanka Durin, was first seen in 4.7 beta (during 4.6).
+That was from April 2024.
 Durin himself became a playable character in 6.2, which was in December 2025.
 That's almost a 20-month gap between the foreshadowing of his playability and him becoming playable.
-We use the betas as our reference for starting dates as we can assume that was when they first began the development of the content, not when the final version is out.
+We use the betas as our reference for starting dates, since we can assume that was when they first began the development of the content, not when the final version is out.

 If we assume that the first instance of Signora's pity-baiting under her real name and the merch drops in 6.0 beta are a foreshadowing for her return, then we can expect her being playable as early as 7.2 in December 2026 (almost 17 months later), and as late as 7.4 in March 2027 (20 months later, just like Durin's release).
 Do keep in mind that these are just estimates, as we could only make educated guesses on when the development started based on in-game and marketing hints, so her actual banner may come out earlier or later than these.